-1. To open the projector's lens cover, slide the A/V Mute slide lever.
+1. To open the projector's lens cover, slide the A/V Mute slide lever until it clicks into the open position.

 2. To cover the lens or temporarily turn off the projected picture and sound, slide the A/V Mute slide cover closed.